Jakub-Espandr/B4F-FL1GHT/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ using PySide6 and open-source tools
+- Built with ❤️ using PySide6 and open-source libraries

 ---